INIT6Source/AUGMENTERS-BIOHACKING-FAQ/README.md

 </summary>

-Implants are generally regarded as safe, comparable to other body modifications like tattoos or piercings, though they carry similar inherent risks, including rejection, infection, or allergic reactions.
+Implants are generally considered safe, comparable to other body modifications like tattoos or piercings, though they carry similar risks, including rejection, infection, or allergic reactions.

 </details>